NVIDIA/cloud-native-docs/gpu-operator/archive/22.9.1/install-gpu-operator.rst

 .. note::

-   * For installing on Secure Boot systems or using Precompiled modules refer to :ref:`install-precompiled-signed-drivers`.
+   * For installing on Secure Boot systems or using Precompiled modules refer to :ref:`install-precompiled-signed-drivers-22.9.1`.

 Bare-metal/Passthrough with default configurations on Red Hat Enterprise Linux